aitoroses/floxide/docs/index.md

-# 🚀 Flowrs: The Power of Workflows in Rust
+# 🚀 Floxide: The Power of Workflows in Rust

 > A type-safe, composable directed graph workflow system written in Rust.

 ## 💫 Overview

-Flowrs transforms complex workflow orchestration into a delightful experience.
-Built with Rust's powerful type system at its core, Flowrs provides a flexible, performant, and type-safe way to create sophisticated workflow graphs with crystal-clear transitions between steps.
+Floxide transforms complex workflow orchestration into a delightful experience.
+Built with Rust's powerful type system at its core, Floxide provides a flexible, performant, and type-safe way to create sophisticated workflow graphs with crystal-clear transitions between steps.

 ## ✨ Key Features